 If you haven’t checked out our strawberry milkshake recipe, you might not have heard our stance on water vs. flavor.
 In short, water is the enemy of flavor.
-So when we add tomatoes, milk, or wine we are also adding lots of water.
+Just like with strawberries and milk, when we add tomatoes, milk, or wine we are also adding lots of water.

 Reducing forcefully removes water through evaporation, and it will take all the flavors of our ingredients and concentrate them down.
 This is key is getting a flavorful Bolognese sauce!

 By far, the #1 thing to put Bolognese on is pasta.
 Traditionally, wide noodles like tagliatelle, pappardelle, or even fettuccine are the most popular kinds of pasta for a Bolognese.

 You can, of course, put it on any pasta you want, with spaghetti al Bolognese becoming a popular American dish.
 You can also use it in casseroles like lasagna or baked ziti.

 While the cooking process for this beef Bolognese recipe is complex, luckily the tools you need are simple.
 All you will need is a saute pan, a wooden spoon, and measuring cups to make this sauce.
 That’s it – this is basically just a one-pan sauce.

 How to Make Beef Bolognese Pasta Sauce

 When making this beef Bolognese recipe, you will need to plan ahead in terms of cooking time.
 Between prep and cook, the sauce will take about 4 hours before it’s fully completed.
 The bulk of that time is used to allow the sauce to simmer to develop its deep flavor profile.